 Check out the list below.
 Email us at email@example.com to request winery images or to arrange an interview with wine trail representatives.

 Female Winemakers – traditionally a man’s domain, more and more female winemakers have started entering the field.
 Our wine trail is proud to be home to two of them: Sarah Troxell at Galen Glen and Bonnie Pysher at Franklin Hill Vineyards.

-Pioneers – While some people might mistakenly think winemaking is new to Pennsylvania, Franklin Hill, Vynecrest and Clover Hill wineries were the viticulture pioneers in the Lehigh Valley, planting their first vineyards in the late-1960s to early-1970s.
+Pioneers – While some people might mistakenly think winemaking is new to Pennsylvania, Franklin Hill, Vynecrest and Clover Hill wineries were the viticulture pioneers in the Lehigh Valley, planting their first vineyards in the early-1970s.
 Galen Glen was the first U.S. winery east of the Rockies to plant Gruner Veltliner in 2003.

 Second Generation Winemakers – Several of the Lehigh Valley’s wineries are family businesses with the second generation now joining their parents in the business.
 Siblings Kari Skrip Gavenus and John Skrip III at Clover Hill, Sam Landis at Vynecrest, and Adam Flatt at Franklin Hill all own and operate their respective wineries with their parents who founded the businesses.